vivaan19/display-stock-pos/README.md

-# Display On-Hand Stock in POS (Point of Sale) Card
+# Display Location Wise On-Hand Stock in POS (Point of Sale) Card

 ## Description

-This module adds a functionality to display current on-hand stock of a particular product in the POS (Point of Sale) interface product card screen, inside product card.
+This module adds a functionality to display location wise current on-hand stock of a particular product in the POS (Point of Sale) interface product card screen, inside product card.

 This module aims to provide stock levels in the POS interface which can help a POS personell to save time for viewing the stock-levels in the back-end ERP

 ## Features